The Age Appropriate Design Code for businesses

 However, there are many age assurance techniques that establish the likelihood that someone falls into a certain age or age range, without revealing their full identity.

 • Self-declaration: this is understood to be applicable only for the lowest-risk use cases where there’s no age-inappropriate contact, such as a newsletter signup.
+In their updated wording, the ICO has clarified that this method on its own is not sufficient for high-risk services.

 Using AI to estimate someone’s age

-For 13-17-year-olds, the mean average error is 1.53 years away from a person’s true age.
+For 13-17-year-olds, the mean average error is 1.4 years away from a person’s true age.
 For reference, studies have shown humans estimate within 6-8 years of accuracy.

-In summary, facial age estimation technology is fast, easy and accessible for people without ID documents.
+In summary, facial age estimation technology is fast, easy and inclusive for people without ID documents.
 That’s why Instagram, Facebook Dating, Yubo and OnlyFans are already using it to create age-appropriate experiences on their platforms.

 How the Age-Appropriate Design Code impacts social media companies